Municipal Court Process Overview

 Innocent Until Proven Guilty

-You may call witnesses to testify in your behalf at the trial, and have the right to have the Court issue subpoenas to these witnesses to ensure their appearance at the trial.
+- You may call witnesses to testify on your behalf at the trial, and have the right to have the court issue subpoenas to these witnesses to ensure their appearance at the trial.

 Presenting the Case